kubernetes/enhancements/keps/sig-scheduling/5142-pop-backoffq-when-activeq-empty/README.md

 **Upgrade**

-During the alpha period, users have to enable the feature gate `SchedulerPopFromBackoffQ` to opt in this feature.
+During the beta period, the feature gate `SchedulerPopFromBackoffQ` is enabled by default, so users don't need to opt in.
-This is purely in-memory feature for kube-scheduler, so no special actions are required outside the scheduler.
+This is a purely in-memory feature for the kube-scheduler, so no special actions are required outside the scheduler.

 **Downgrade**